The following sections provide links to gambling education publications and/or sites where these resources may be located internationally.

 The Talking with Children about Gambling brochure is a research-based guide designed to help parents, as well as others who work with youth, deter children from gambling and recognize possible warning signs of problem gambling and other risky behaviors.

-The guide was developed in consultation with the Division on Addictions at Cambridge Health Alliance, a teaching affiliate of Harvard Medical School.
+Provided by the National Center for Responsible Gambling (NCRG), the guide was developed in consultation with the Division on Addictions at Cambridge Health Alliance, a teaching affiliate of Harvard Medical School.

 This interactive site from Canada is designed to teach young people about gambling related harm.
 It features discussion boards and a variety of scenarios designed to educate youth about gambling and reflect upon their own activities.